davebenson/doom4-walkthrough/README.md

 There's also a Mega-Health you should take before leaving the backstage area.
 (Hint: equip Rich Get Richer before taking the health to get one of the Upgrades)

+Cheap Strategy:  If you want to get the Rich Get Richer upgrade in an easy but slightly repetitive way, do NOT get the Mega Health before opening the door.
+Instead, open the door, getting a checkpoint.
+Then, grab the Mega Health (with Rich Get Richer equipped, obviously), and commit suicide (shoot the ground next to you repeatedly with the Rocket Launcher).
+When you revive, you'll have to open the gate again, then repeat (starting with grabbing the Mega Health).
+Repeat as many times as you like- you'll probably only get 3 more before Mission 13, which is where it is really useful.

 Press the screen as indicated by the in-game waypoint.
 Enter what looks like an elevator to transfer you to the Lazarus Archives.